microsoft/vscode-docs/docs/java/java-debugging.md

 - `java.debug.settings.showStaticVariables` - Show static variables in in the **VARIABLES** view, defaults to `true`.
 - `java.debug.settings.showQualifiedNames` - Show fully qualified class names in in the **VARIABLES** view, defaults to `false`.
 - `java.debug.settings.maxStringLength` - Maximum length of strings displayed in the **VARIABLES** view or Debug Console.
 Strings longer than this length will be trimmed.
 Default is `0` which means no trim is performed.
-- `java.debug.settings.enableHotCodeReplace` - Enable hot code replacement for Java code.
-Make sure the auto build is not disabled for [VSCode Java](https://github.com/redhat-developer/vscode-java).
+- `java.debug.settings.enableHotCodeReplace` - Enable Hot Code replacement for Java source code.
+Make sure the auto build is not disabled for [VS Code Java](https://github.com/redhat-developer/vscode-java).
 See the [wiki page](https://github.com/Microsoft/vscode-java-debug/wiki/Hot-Code-Replace) for more information about usages and limitations.

 ## Feedback and Questions